kse-ua/KSE-Loc-Data-Hub/README.md

 # Decentralization Reform in Ukraine (2014 - 2022)

-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15267573.svg)](https://doi.org/10.5281/zenodo.15267573)

 The project investigates the effects of restructurization of local councils (i.e. "rada", N = 11,250) into amalgamated territorial communities (i.e. "hromada", N = 1,469) and the effect of this tranformation on key macroeconomic and social indicators.
 Of specific interest is hromadas' **resiliance to full-scale russian invasion launched on 2022-02-24.**

-This repository contains all the materials used to study the factors of resilience of Ukrainian communities in the context of the Russian invasion.

-Another goal of the project is to create a repository of data available in Ukraine at the hromada level for further use in research and policy-making.
+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15267573.svg)](https://doi.org/10.5281/zenodo.15267573)

 **👉 [⬇️ Download Main Data File (full_dataset.csv)](./data/derived/full_dataset.csv)**

+The repository includes:
+- Datasets at the hromada level
+- Scripts for data transformation and analysis
+- Survey-based insights on local government resilience
+- Public reports and visualizations

+Another goal of this repository is to provide a structured data hub for future research and policy-making at the subnational level in Ukraine.

 The project is funded by GIZ within its project "Support to the Decentralisation Reform in Ukraine (UDU U-LEAD with Europe.
 Phase II) (#`81281025`)